Marvin-desmond/neuron-models-tests/README.md

 * 📝 Text, for tasks like text classification, information extraction, question answering, summarization, translation, text generation, in over 100 languages.
 * 🗣️ Audio, for tasks like speech recognition and audio classification.

-Transformer models can also perform tasks on **several modalities combined**, such as table question answering, optical character recognition, information extraction from scanned documents, video classification, and visual question answering.